 Create New Holiday Traditions

 When the old traditions don’t work any longer, it may be time to start new ones.
 The first step is to determine what it is about a particular holiday you love.
 Is it the people?
 Is it the food?
-Center the new tradition around those.
+Maybe it is the fun games played with family.
+Choose what you love about your current traditions, and center the new tradition around those.

 In my case, it is mostly about people first, food second.
 For Thanksgiving, the food was a given.
 But who to invite?
 Family, of course.
 But then I learned of two friends who had nowhere to go.
 So I invited them.